I am the editor of an online scholarly resource, international forum and curatorial project called Geoform.

 The Geoform project was launched in May 2005.
 It explores the use of geometric form and structure in contemporary abstract art made by artists from around the world.

-There are currently approximately 245 artists taking part in Geoform.
-Most are mid to late career artists who have worked in a geometric idiom for substantial periods of time.
+There are currently over 260 artists taking part in Geoform.
+Most are mid- to late-career artists who have worked in a geometric idiom for substantial periods of time.

 Gallery Exhibition: ORDER(ed) curated by Julie Karabenick